 Subject Code ENG4001

 Subject Title Project Management

 Credit Value 3

 Level 4

-Pre-requisite/Co- requisite/Exclusion Nil
+Pre-requisite/Co-requisite/Exclusion Nil

 Objectives This subject provides students with knowledge in: project management tools in business organizations, taking into account the time-cost relationships, resources, processes, risks, the project life cycle, organization, and management principles; project management methodologies and their application; choosing project variables for effective project management; and various developments of project management.

 Intended Learning Outcomes Upon completion of the subject, students will be able to: a. demonstrate good understanding of definition of a project, the characteristics and project life cycle; b. identify appropriate project variables and practices that are applicable to engineering projects; c. perform project planning, cost/resources estimation, evaluate and monitor of project progress; and d. propose project management solutions, taking into consideration the project objectives and constraints.

 Subject Synopsis/ Indicative Syllabus Project Overview, Management Principles, and the Systems Approach Characteristics of projects and project management.
 Management principles.
 Project organization.
 Team development.
 Systems concepts and principles.
 Conflict management.
 Project Methodologies and Planning Techniques Constraints: time, cost, and technical performance.
 Work breakdown structure.
 Management of scope.
 Scheduling tools: Gantt charts, network analysis techniques, time-phased networks, CPA, PERT, and resource smoothing.
 Cost Estimation and Cost Control for Projects Types of estimates.
 Budgeting project costs.
 Experience curve.
 Cost schedules and forecasts.
 Cost control systems.
 Evaluation and Control of Projects Earned value measurement system.
 Managing project risks.
 Status reporting.
 Project closeout and termination.

-Teaching/Learning A mixture of lectures, tutorial exercises, case studies, and laboratory work are used to Methodology deliver the various topics in this subject.
-Some material is covered using a problembased format where this advances the learning objectives.
-Other material is covered through directed study to enhance the students' "learning to learn" ability.
-Some case studies are from best practices of projects, based on a literature review.
-They are used to integrate the topics and demonstrate to students how the various techniques are interrelated and applied in real-life situations.
-Assessment Methods in Alignment with Specific assessment % Intended Learning Intended subject learning methods/tasks outcomes to be assessed Outcomes weighting b d a c 1.
-Tutorial exercises/ 10% written report ✓ ✓ 2.
-Oral presentation 10% 3.
-End Term Test 15% 4.
-Written examination 65% 100% Total Explanation of the appropriateness of the assessment methods in assessing the intended learning outcomes: Continuous assessment (1), (2), and (3): Test, written reports, oral presentation, and tutorial exercises are used to assess students' understanding and application of the knowledge that they have learnt relative to learning outcomes (a), (b) and (c).
+Teaching/Learning Methodology A mixture of lectures, tutorial exercises, case studies, and laboratory work are used deliver the various topics in this subject.
+Some material is covered using a proble based format where this advances the learning objectives.
+Other material is cover through directed study to enhance the students' "learning to learn" ability.
+Some castudies are from best practices of projects, based on a literature review.
+They are us to integrate the topics and demonstrate to students how the various techniques a interrelated and applied in real-life situations.
+Assessment Methods in Alignment with Intended Learning Outcomes Specific assessment methods/tasks % weighting Intended subject learning outcomes to be assessed a b c d 1.
+Tutorial exercises/ written report 10% √ ✓ 2.
+Oral presentation 10% ✓ ✓ 3.
+End Term Test 15% ✓ ✓ ✓ 4.
+Written examination 65% ✓ ✓ ✓ ✓ Total 100% 1 1 1 Explanation of the appropriateness of the assessment methods in assessing the intended learning outcomes: Continuous assessment (1), (2), and (3): Test, written reports, oral presentation, and tutorial exercises are used to assess students' understanding and application of the knowledge that they have learnt relative to learning outcomes (a), (b) and (c).
 Written examination: questions are designed to assess learning outcomes (a), (b), (c), and (d).
-Student Study Effort Class contact: Expected 3 hours/week for 9 weeks 27 Hrs.
-Lectures 3 hours/week for 4 weeks Tutorials / Case studies 12 Hrs.
+Student Study Effort Class contact: Expected ■ Lectures 3 hours/week for 9 weeks 27 Hrs.
+Tutorials / Case studies 3 hours/week for 4 weeks 12 Hrs.
 39 Hrs.

-Preparation for assignments, short tests, and the written
+Other student study effort: Preparation for assignments, short tests, and the written examination 79 Hrs.